For a quarter of the students at Scranton, the next few weeks will be their last as undergraduates.

 As their time at Scranton slowly comes to an end, many of these students have begun to look back over their years and forward to what the next several weeks will hold.

-Keny Melgar is a computer science major with a concentration in data science.
+Angela Hendricks is a middle-level education major with a concentration in English language arts.